RyanWolfen7/amex-challenge-backend/README.md

 The application is designed to be deployed to any cloud platform:

 1. **AWS**:
-   - Push to Elastic Beanstalk or deploy as a container in ECS
+   - Push to Elastic Beanstalk or deploy as a container in ECS.
-   - Set environment variables for configuration
+   - Set environment variables for configuration.

 2. **Azure**:
-   - Deploy to App Service or Azure Container Instances
+   - Deploy to App Service or Azure Container Instances.
-   - Configure environment variables in Application Settings
+   - Configure environment variables in Application Settings.

 3. **GCP**:
-   - Deploy to Cloud Run or App Engine
+   - Deploy to Cloud Run or App Engine.
-   - Set environment variables in the cloud console
+   - Set environment variables in the cloud console.

+---

-## Testing
+## 🧪 Testing

 ### Manual Testing